Tenpi/Defuser/readme.md

 You should generate sources for the images in order to embed them into the metadata of the trained model.
 The rate limit of a free saucenao account is 4/30s but you can add them manually by creating a file {image name}.source.txt with the source url.
 Shortcut: Any image with name like 1234567.png will be assumed to be from pixiv with source https://www.pixiv.net/en/artworks/1234567.

+### Miscellaneous Tools
+- Simplify Sketch - Attempts to clean up a rough sketch (misc tab).
+- Shade Sketch - Applies shading to a sketch from a configerable light direction (misc tab).
+- Colorize Sketch -Attempts to color a sketch using a reference image (misc tab).
+- Layer Divider - Attempts to divide an image into psd layers (misc tab).
+- Embedding Converter - Converts an SD1.5 embedding to SDXL.
+- AI Detector - Detect if an anime-styled image is AI.
+- Train Classifier - Train an image classification model.

 ### Important